Motorcycle Accident Attorney

 In New Hampshire and across the United States, there are more motorcycles on the road than ever before.
 According to the Insurance Information Institute, there were more than 8.6 million registered motorcycles nationwide in 2016.
 Since then, that number has likely grown.

 With so many bikes on the road, it should come as no surprise that New Hampshire motorcycle accidents are a common occurrence.
 While these crashes are not any more likely than a car accident, the results are typically far more devastating.
-Motorcycles offer little in the way of protection, often leading to catastrophic injuries.
+Motorcycles offer little in the way of protection, often leading to motorcycle accidents and catastrophic injuries.

 If you have suffered injuries in a New Hampshire motorcycle accident, you could have a viable injury claim against the person that caused your accident.
 To learn about your legal options, contact the Coates Law Office, PLLC, right away.